Cambridge-ICCS/FTorch/README.md

 The trained PyTorch model needs to be exported to [TorchScript](https://pytorch.org/docs/stable/jit.html).
 This can be done from within your code using the [`jit.script`](https://pytorch.org/docs/stable/generated/torch.jit.script.html#torch.jit.script) or [`jit.trace`](https://pytorch.org/docs/stable/generated/torch.jit.trace.html#torch.jit.trace) functionalities from within python.

-If you are not familiar with these we provide a tool `pt2ts.py` as part of this distribution which contains an easily adaptable script to save your PyTorch model as Torch Script.
+If you are not familiar with these we provide a tool [`pt2ts.py`](utils/pt2ts.py) as part of this distribution which contains an easily adaptable script to save your PyTorch model as TorchScript.

 ### 2. Using the model from Fortran